 Currently, the European Commission, the Member States and the European Parliament are negotiating the next programming period for the European Structural and Investment funds.
-The members of the Partnership welcome the requirement of allocating at least 6 % of the ERDF resources on national-level sustainable urban development.
+The members of the Partnership welcome the requirement of allocating at least 6% of the ERDF resources on the national-level to sustainable urban development.
 This gives the chance to invest more funds in an integrated urban development, where the energy transition plays a crucial role on the local and regional level.
 Member States and regions in the EU should therefore make use of the ERDF funds for sustainable urban development, including energy efficiency, by defining adequate measures in the Operational Programmes in the period after 2020.
+In addition, Member States should also make use of other additional European funding options, such as InvestEU, where they may be appropriate.

-Energy masterplanning is a complex activity, and there is currently limited support available to enable cities and municipalities to develop a masterplan for their local energy system.
+Energy masterplanning is a complex activity.
+There is currently limited support available to enable cities and municipalities to develop a masterplan for their local energy system.
 There is also a strengthening movement across Europe towards decentralising energy infrastructure and technologies.
 As part of this movement, there is an inherent need to adapt the governance of the energy system as well.
 This Action will therefore develop a supporting document that will try to assist and enable cities and municipalities to accommodate for energy masterplanning processes.